 People at Dolby

 *Race and ethnicity statistics represent U.S. employees only.
-Categories align with Equal Opportunities Commission options provided to employees who choose to provide ethnicity information.
+Categories align with Equal Opportunities Commission options provided to employees who choose to share ethnicity information.

-A recent survey showed 89% of employees are proud to work at Dolby.
+A recent survey showed 93% of employees are proud to work for Dolby and 88% of employees would recommend Dolby as a great place to work.
 We're continuing our journey to unite diverse perspectives, celebrate employee experiences, and create a workplace where everyone belongs.

 Originally from the Midwest, Kelsey arrived at the Bay Area in 2014 and quickly found a job at Dolby.
 "Even though my background was in accounting and economics," Kelsey shared, "I've always loved movies and music, so Dolby's mission resonated with me."